matgbar/main_site/content/home/about.md

 # Biography

 Matthew Barstead is a doctoral candidate in the Department of Human Development and Quantiative Methodology at the University of Maryland.
-Generally speaking, his research focuses on individual and contextual factors that predict elevated anxiety and depression throughout childhood up through early adulthood.
+Generally speaking, his research focuses on individual and contextual factors that predict elevated child and adolescent social and emotional maladaptation.
 Recently, he has worked on developing a new, open-source program for processing and editing heart data.
 These data are used in his work as a physiological predictor of variation in adjustment/maladjustment.